LuisRevillaM/summing-grid/summing-grid/docs/formatNumber.md

 If we were working with Ks (thousands), the result would be `1000 Ks`, which should be expressed as `1 M`.

-To address this, we perform this check at after rounding the measure:
+To address this, we perform this check after rounding the measure:

 ```javascript
 if (rounded === 1000 && i < units.length - 1) {